zeeshanthedev590/Methane/README.md

 - [x] make a lexer
 - [ ] make a parser
 - [ ] combine the lexer and parser to form a interpreter
+- [ ] Add comments to the codebase